raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Add the following script to the animal sprite, to reset the animal's position and clear the screen of the stamps.
+Add the following script to the animal sprite, to reset the animal's position and clear the screen of the stamps:

 ![image of the toucan sprite](images/animal-sprite.png)